 Western New York Prevention Resource Center (WNY PRC)

 Is one of six regional centers throughout New York State.
-Located at Genesee Orleans Council on Alcoholism and Substance Abuse (GCASA), the WNY PRC is an initiative of the NYS Office of Addiction Services and Supports (OASAS).
-The WNY PRC collaborates with community stakeholders in the development of new coalitions and supports established community coalitions as they work to reduce the use and abuse of alcohol, tobacco, and other drugs.
+Located at UConnectCare Behavioral Health Services, the WNY PRC is an initiative of the NYS Office of Addiction Services and Supports (OASAS).
+The WNY PRC collaborates with community stakeholders in the development of new coalitions and supports established community coalitions as they work to reduce the use and misuse of alcohol, tobacco, and other drugs.
 Additionally, the center provides technical assistance and training to communities and coalition partners, while supporting partnerships between prevention providers, schools, and community groups.

 The WNY PRC encourages the Strategic Prevention Framework (SPF), which is a public health, outcome-based prevention approach.
-This seven-phase approach help coalitions move towards the goal of reducing substance abuse, risky behaviors and consequences in their communities.
+This seven-phase approach help coalitions move towards the goal of reducing substance use, risky behaviors, and consequences in their communities.

 Building healthier communities one coalition at a time!

 The goals of the SPF for coalitions are:

 ➢ To prevent the onset of substance abuse related to underage drinking

 ➢ To reduce substance abuse-related problems in communities

 ➢ To build capacity and provide sustainability for coalitions